cits3007/cits3007.github.io/assets/labs/lab01-solutions.md

     vagrant@cits3007-ubuntu2004:~$
     ```

+    Note that again, your terminal prompt has changed -- it sould look
+    like this:

+    ```
+    vagrant@cits3007-ubuntu2004:~$
+    ```

+    (usually in bright green).
+The prompt indicates the name of the
+    current user ("`vagrant`")[^vagrant-user], and the hostname for the
+    machine your are in ("`cits3007-ubuntu2004`").

+    If you want to issue commands on your host machine again (that is,
+    on your laptop), you'll need to either

+    - exit your current SSH session, either by running the command `exit`
+      or by typing `ctrl-D`
+    - open a new terminal window, and issue your commands from there.

+    In particular, trying to run Vagrant commands from within your VM
+    will *not* work, since Vagrant has not been installed within the VM.

 #.
 Optional: install VS Code and the "Remote-SSH" extension.

     The standard CITS3007 development environment VM comes with the